The neonatal intensive care unit (NICU): what is it?

 Specialist nurses

 Your baby’s nurse will be able to tell you most things about your baby’s medical condition.
-The nurse will know about recent test results, changes in how your baby is being looked after, and your baby’s condition over the previous few hours.
+The nurse will know about recent test results, changes in how your baby is being cared for, and your baby’s condition over the previous few hours.
 When staff shifts change, your baby’s nurse will tell the new nurse about how your baby is going and what your baby needs.

 There are also managers of NICU sections and usually one nurse who is in charge of the whole NICU.